 7.5 The travel and accommodation costs for delegates to the GA shall be the responsibility of the member.

-7.6 An annual examination of the accounts of the Federation shall be undertaken by one (1) or more qualified and independent auditors who shall report their findings to the members.
-The auditors will be recommended by the Board to the membership for approval.
+7.6 An annual examination of the accounts of the Federation shall be undertaken by qualified and independent auditors who shall publish their findings annually for the members.
+The auditors will be recommended by the Board to the membership for approval at least every five (5) years.

 CONSTITUTION, RULES AND BYLAWS.